coursenux/ansible/README.md

 - Always use **UNDERSCORES** (`_`) in role, variable, and hostgroup names.
 - Playbook's file names should be dash separated (e.g. `redis-platform.yaml`)

-If you have questions/suggestions to about Vagrant setup, feel free to contact the **Coursenux** team.
+If you have questions/suggestions to about Ansible setup, feel free to contact the **Coursenux** team.